khairulhasanmd/OpenBBTerminal/website/content/sdk/guides/basics/index.md

 ### Displaying Charts

 The OpenBB SDK has built-in charting libraries for Matplotlib, for any chart available from the Terminal.
 User style sheets can be added to the folder (more on this in [Importing and Exporting Data](/sdk/guides/advanced/data)), `~/OpenBBUserData/styles/user`.
-Styles are shared properties between the OpenBB Terminal and the SDK.
+Styles are shared properties between the Finance Analysis and the SDK.

 :::note Displaying charts in Jupyter Notebooks requires an additional line of code.
 You can either render a static image with `%matplotlib inline` or add in pan/zoom functionality with `%matplotlib widget`.
 :::